Contribute to the implementation of game-shooting activities

 - ensure injured game is dispatched humanely

-- inspect game carcasses to confirm their condition as suitable for entering the human food chain and take appropriate action when carcasses form a risk to human health, in accordance with relevant legal requirements
+- inspect game carcasses to confirm their condition as suitable for entering the human food chain, and take the appropriate action when carcasses form a risk to human health, in accordance with the relevant legal requirements

 - ensure that shooting activities are concluded so that the shoot area is returned to a pre-shoot condition